REG - 70.00.2 Data and Information Regulation

 9.4 Device Encryption Requirement

-9.4.1 Sensitive personally identifiable information must be safeguarded by the use of Full Disk Encryption as approved and implemented by ITS.
-Only those devices that process, store or transmit PII in motion or at rest must be encrypted (e.g. desktop PCs of departments, mobile devices and drives).
-These devices include but are not limited to: Laptops, Notebooks, Netbooks, Mobile and portable computing devices, such as tablets, smart phones and personal digital assistants.
+9.4.1 Sensitive personally identifiable information must be safeguarded using Full Disk Encryption as approved and implemented by ITS.
+Only those devices that process, store, or transmit PII in motion or at rest must be encrypted (e.g., desktop PCs of departments, mobile devices, and drives).
+These devices include but are not limited to: Laptops, Notebooks, Netbooks, Mobile and portable computing devices, such as tablets, smart phones, and personal digital assistants.
 Removable Media such as CDs, DVDs, memory sticks (flash drives), tape media, or any other portable device that stores data.

 9.4.3 Departments shall authorize the assignment of portable personal computers to employees and require that users comply with all NCCU information technology security policies when using the portable devices.
 Portable devices covered by this regulation are those that connect to the NCCU technological network and/or store University Data.
 Departments shall implement appropriate safeguards to ensure the security of laptops and other portable computing devices.
-When a laptop is outside of an individual’s work space, data on the laptop must be backed up, and the backup must be kept separate from the laptop.
+When a laptop is outside of an individual’s workspace, data on the laptop must be backed up, and the backup must be kept separate from the laptop.
 Each department shall be responsible for identifying what University Data will be backed up and defining the procedures for backing up mobile computing data.
-Personnel who use a University laptop/portable computer shall ensure that the laptop/portable computer and the information it contains are suitably protected at all times.
+Personnel who use a University laptop/portable computer shall ensure that the laptop/portable computer and the information it contains are suitably always protected.
 Mobile devices shall:

 9.4.3.6 Have regular backups; and